Ayush-iitkgp/Ayush-iitkgp.github.io/hi/index.md

 **Jul, 2017:** The new phase of life has begun, I am joining Sprinklr as a Product Engineer in their R&D department.
 I will be starting to work with the Data Engine team  where we will be implementing the machine learning module in the data flow execution pipeline.

+**Jun, 2017:** It feel honoured to present my work related to the **Applications of Convex.jl in Optimization Involving Complex Numbers** at JuliaCon'17 held at University of California, Berkeley.
+[Here is the link to my talk](https://www.youtube.com/watch?v=dIlarXpwT5I) I delivered .

 **Jun, 2017:** The unbelievable journey has finally concluded.
 I am graduating from the Indian Institute of Technology Kharagpur with majors in Mathematics and Computing Sciences and a micro-specialization in Optimization Theory and Applications.

 **May, 2017:** I will be working with Julia Language to add Machine Learning functionality in [DiffEqParamEstim.jl](https://github.com/JuliaDiffEq/DiffEqParamEstim.jl) as Google Summer of Code 2017 student.
 [Here](https://summerofcode.withgoogle.com/projects/#5914180975591424) is my proposal.